romul1508/AnalyzerConflictSituations/README.md

 in the development environment - Qt Creator.
 Dispenses with Qt functionality to perform functionality.
 The program functions in LINUX-like operating systems.

+Note: for those who are accustomed to using the Windows operating system, we recommend using the attached simplified program TestsAnalyzConfApp.